chaitanyanarukulla/data-structures-and-algorithms/code-challenges/Java/Assets/README/FizzBuzzTree_README.md

 Return the tree with its new values.
  ## Approach & Efficiency
  <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->

+ Time O(n)
+ Space O(1)

+## API
+1. If the tree node value is divisible by 3 then change the value to "Fizz"

+2. If the tree node value is divisible by 5 then change the value to "Buzz"

+3. If the tree node value is divisible by 3 and 5 then change the value to "FizzBuzz"

+1. If the tree node value is not divisible by 3 or 5 then leave the data of the tree node as is